lightdock/lightdock/docs/README.md

 These are the parameters used in the LightDock publication, many of them inherited from the original GSO publication.
 Please refer to the [Kaipa, Krishnanand N. and  Ghose, Debasish](https://www.springer.com/gp/book/9783319515946) for more details.

 - **-s** *SCORING_FUNCTION*: Probably one of the most important parameters of the simulation.
-The user is able to change the default scoring function (DFIRE) using this flag.
+The user is able to change the default scoring function (DFIRE, fast C implementation `fastdfire`) using this flag.
 A name of a scoring function or a file containing the name and weight of multiple scoring functions are accepted.
 See section 3.2 for a complete list of accepted scoring functions and how to combine them.
 - **-c** *CORES*: By default, LightDock makes use of the total number of available CPU cores on the hardware to run the simulation, but a different number of CPU cores can be specified via this option.
 - **-mpi**: If this flag is activated, LightDock will make use of the MPI4py library in order to spread to diffeerent nodes.
 - **--profile**: This is a experimental flag and it is intended for profiling computation time and memory used by LightDock.